The Lancet: Articles

 During its early existence, the journal exposed unhygienic conditions at multiple hospitals, prompting the government to take action.
 The journal wrote an article about the first ever blood transfusion by physician James Blundell.
-In 1867, surgeon Joseph Lister, writing for the journal, explained how antiseptic can be used to treat abcesses.
+In 1867, surgeon Joseph Lister, writing for the journal, explained how antiseptic can be used to treat abscesses.
 In 1915, physician Charles Samuel wrote the first ever article about shell shock in the journal.
 In 1918, psychiatrist William Rivers wrote another article about shell shock in The Lancet.
 Some articles published during the journal's early existence covered more than medicine.
 Until 1825, The Lancet published gossip about celebrities, political news and literary correspondence.
 In late 2020, German doctors who treated Alexei Navalny after he was poisoned by the FSB published an article in the journal about the incident; the article detailed their use of cholinesterase inhibitor to save him and his path to recovery.
-The Press Secretary of the President of Russia, Dmitry Peskov, commented on the article in Lancet as follows: "We do not read medical publications".
+The Press Secretary of the President of Russia, Dmitry Peskov, commented on the Lancet article as follows: "We do not read medical publications".

 Reportedly, The Lancet accepts only 5% of articles submitted, with each article being reviewed by the journal's staff within 72 hours.
 If an article is accepted, it is published within four weeks and undergoes an extensive peer review process.
 The publishing guidelines state that the journal considers every article that "advances or illuminates medical science or practice, or that educates or entertains the journal's readers".
 All potential authors for the journal must follow authorship rules created by International Committee of Medical Journal Editors.
 While article submission to the journal is free, authors are offered the option to have their accepted articles sponsored for a $5,000 fee.
 The Lancet has published over 10,000 articles in total and has 1.8 million active users.

 Ranking and impact

-Journal ranking summary (2023)
+Journal ranking summary (2024)

 The Lancet is consistently ranked among the top journals in general medicine based on major citation indexes: